FHantke/brave-browser-wiki/Triage-Guidelines.md

 - If something is wanted in Dev, Beta, or Release channel, then a PR must be made to the current [version branch](https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule#current-channel-information) and it must get an approval from someone on the [uplift approvers list](https://github.com/brave/brave-browser/wiki/Triage-Guidelines#uplift-approvers) below.
 That PR must contain the issue link, one PR per channel.
 - Milestone on the issue should match only the smallest version where it is landed currently and NOT where you want it ideally.
 - Milestones on the PRs should match only the version branch that the PR is being merged to.
+- There is a handy script you can use for uplifting!
+[Check out the docs here](https://github.com/brave/brave-browser/wiki/Uplifting-a-pull-request)

 # Uplift approvers